hall-n/hall-n.github.io/Thesis/Thesis.md

 Paramore, Kiri.
 2012.
 “The Nationalization of Confucianism: Academism, Examinations, and Bureaucratic Governance in the Late Tokugawa State.” _The Journal of Japanese Studies_ 38 (1): 25–53.

+Park Jin-Han, and Tanaka Toshimitsu.
+2014.
+“Edo jidai no jyosonomin no yoka to ryoko (The Study on leisure and travelling of the upper classes of peasant in Early Mordern Japan)”. *Koku bungaku kenkyu shiryokan kiyo*, no. 10 (March): 155–74.

 Roberts, Luke S. 1998. _Mercantilism in a Japanese Domain: The Merchant Origins of Economic Nationalism in 18th-Century Tosa_.
 Cambridge: Cambridge University Press.

 Seaton, Philip A., Takayoshi Yamamura, Akiko Sugawa-Shimada, and Kyungjae Jang.
 2017. _Contents Tourism in Japan: Pilgrimages to “Sacred Sites” of Popular Culture_.
 New York: Cambria Press.